ismoilovfk/gitops/README.md

 ## Prerequisites
 * Ensure you have a repository with the public SSH key uploaded.
 The corresponding private key should be securely stored on your local machine.
 * An ArgoCD cluster with permissions to add repositories and create applications
-* Install the ArgoCd CLI and optionally kubectl for managing applications through the CLI.
-Alternatively, applications can also be managed via the Argo CD UI.
+* ArgoCd CLI and kubectl

 ## Steps to deploy...